Women in China: Iron Fist Campaign

+Pro-natalist policies

+In the 2020s, cash incentives have been offered to increase birth rates.
+Local government family-planning committees, previously used to enforce the one-child policy, are deployed for pro-natalist policies such as calling women to check on their menstrual cycle.
+Some cities have resorted to AI-generated robocalls for women.

 Property ownership

-In current-day China, women enjoy legal equal rights to property, but in practice, these rights are often difficult to realize.
+In current-day China, women enjoy legal equal rights to property, but in practice, these rights can be rescinded.
 Chinese women have historically held little rights to private property, both by societal customs and by law.
 In imperial China (before 1911 C.E.), family households held property collectively, rather than as individual members of the household.
 This property customarily belonged to the family ancestral clan, with legal control belonging to the family head, or the eldest male.

 Ancestry in imperial China was patrilineal, or passed through the male, and women could not share in the family property.
 Upon the death of the head of the household, the property was passed to the eldest son.
 In the absence of an eligible son, a family would often adopt a son to continue the family line and property.
 However, as Kathryn Bernhardt, a scholar of Chinese history points out, nearly one in three women during the Song dynasty (960–1279 C.E.) would either have no brothers or no sons, leaving them with some agency over family property.
-In these cases, unmarried daughters would receive their fathers’ property in the absence of direct male descendants, or an unmarried widow would choose the family heir.
+In these cases, unmarried daughters would receive their fathers' property in the absence of direct male descendants, or an unmarried widow would choose the family heir.
 A law enacted during the Ming dynasty (1368–1644 C.E.) required that in the absence of a direct male descendant, a man's property was to go to his nephews.
 With this change in law, women's access to private property was even more restricted.
 At that point, only if none of a man's sons and none of his brothers' sons were alive to inherit property would a daughter receive the inheritance.

 In most cases, the most control over family property that a widow would receive was maintenance, or the agency to control the property while an heir came of age.
 In some cases after some reforms in the Qing dynasty (1644–1912), some women could retain maintenance over undivided property even after their sons came of age.
 Law during the Republican era interpreted this to mean that widows held complete power over sons in control of the family property.